graved/QuestProgressShare/README.md

 This AddOn sends quest progress to other players.
 If you are playing with friends and want to share your quest progress, this AddOn is for you.

-If you encounter any issue or error, please make sure to report it in the [Bugtracker](https://github.com/Dreambjorn/QuestProgressShare/issues).
+If you encounter any issues or errors, please report them in the [Bugtracker](https://github.com/Dreambjorn/QuestProgressShare/issues).

 ## Installation